 Bristol Motor Speedway is the 3rd largest sporting venue in America and can hold up to 162,000 people.
 It opened in 1961.
 Not being a Nascar enthusiast, I had no idea that this track was extremely challenging due to the steep 36-degree angles of the track.

-It has since been resurfaced so it is much safer but the thought was if you could win at Bristol, you were a success.
+It has since resurfaced so it is much safer but the thought was if you could win at Bristol, you were a success.
 Bristol celebrated its 50th anniversary in 2011.
-A lot of famous drivers have made their mark at Bristol, according to the BMS website.
+A lot of famous drivers have made their mark in Bristol, according to the BMS website.

 I was amazed at the sheer volume of people.
 You hear the track holds 162k people but you can not imagine the sight of seeing them all within a couple of miles of each other.